Gerhard Kretschmar: Life

 Gerhard Kretschmar was born in Pomssen, a village south-east of Leipzig.
 His parents were Richard Kretschmar, a farm labourer, and his wife Lina Kretschmar.
 Schmidt describes them as "ardent Nazis."
 Gerhard was born blind, with either no legs or one leg, and with one arm.
-(The original medical records are lost, and second-hand accounts vary.)
-He was also subject to convulsions.
-Brandt later testified that the child was also "an idiot", although how this was determined is not stated.
+Gerhard also suffered from convulsions.
+Brandt later testified that the child was also "an idiot", albeit how this was determined is not stated.

 Richard Kretschmar took the newborn Gerhard to Dr Werner Catel, a pediatrician at the University Children's Clinic in Leipzig, and asked that his son be "put to sleep."
-Catel told him that this would be illegal.
-Kretschmar then wrote directly to Hitler, asking that he investigate the case and overrule the law that prevented "This Monster" (as he described his child) from being killed.
+Kretschmar then wrote directly to Hitler, asking that he investigate the case and approve of the mercy killing of "This Monster" (as he described his child).
 As was usual with such petitions, it was referred to Hitler's private secretariat (the Kanzlei des Führers), headed by Philipp Bouhler.
 There it was seen by Hans Hefelman, head of Department IIb, which dealt with petitions.
 Hefelman and Bouhler showed the petition to Hitler, aware of his frequently expressed support for the "mercy killing" of people with severe disabilities.

 Hitler summoned Karl Brandt, one of his personal physicians, and sent him to Leipzig to investigate the Kretschmar case.
-Hitler told Brandt that if Gerhard Kretschmar's condition was indeed as described in Richard Kretschmar's petition, then he, Hitler, authorised Brandt to have Gerhard murdered, in consultation with the local doctors, and if any legal action were taken, it would be thrown out of court.
+Hitler told Brandt that if Gerhard Kretschmar's condition was indeed as described in Richard Kretschmar's petition, then he, Hitler, authorised Brandt to have Gerhard euthanized, in consultation with the local doctors, and if any legal action were taken, it would be thrown out of court.
 In Leipzig, Brandt examined the child and consulted with Catel and another physician, Dr. Helmut Kohl.
 He also went to Pomssen and saw the Kretschmars.
-When Brandt informed the Leipzig doctors of Hitler's instructions, they agreed that Gerhard Kretschmar should be murdered, although they knew this was illegal.
+When Brandt informed the Leipzig doctors of Hitler's instructions, they agreed that Gerhard Kretschmar should be euthanized.

 Death

 The Pomssen church register says that Gerhard Kretschmar died at Pomssen of "heart weakness" on 25 July.
 He was buried in the Lutheran churchyard three days later.
-Although no medical records exist and the testimony of Brandt and Catel after the war was contradictory and evasive, Schmidt believes that Gerhard was murdered in the Leipzig clinic with an injection of a common drug such as luminal, and that the church register was falsified to conceal this fact.